Coral Sprins Charter Softball. Photo Credit: Xavier Calderon

 The Coral Springs Charter softball team may have started its season later than some other programs, but the Panthers have quickly found their rhythm.

-Following a strong preseason tournament that included a win over Riviera Prep, CSC battled unbeaten Oxbridge Academy in a tightly contested matchup before falling 1-0 in extra innings.
-The Panthers responded in impressive fashion, earning their first regular-season victory with a 6-0 shutout against Marjory Stoneman Douglas.
+Following a strong preseason tournament that included a win over Western High School, CSC battled unbeaten Oxbridge Academy in a tightly contested matchup before falling 1-0 in extra innings.
+The Panthers responded in impressive fashion, earning a 6-1 win over Park Vista Community High School and then a 6-0 shutout against Marjory Stoneman Douglas.

 Courtney Wahlbrink tossed four innings, allowing just one hit while striking out six.
 Jazzy Chung handled the final nine outs to secure the shutout.
 Leah Rutherford drove in two runs, while Cameron Thiele and Chloe Koenig each added RBIs.